 Make life easier for yourself and start going to bed a bit earlier than normal.
 That way, when you wake up twice to pee and once with a wicked leg cramp, you’ll still have enough time to get enough sleep in-between.

-Sore hips at night
+Sore hips at night from pregnancy

 Other than nausea, this might be my least favorite pregnancy symptom.